brian-lau/MatlabStan/README.md

 * [CmdStan 2.0.1+](http://mc-stan.org/cmdstan.html)
 * [MatlabProcessManager 0.3.0+](https://github.com/brian-lau/MatlabProcessManager/)

 Add the Matlab files, as well as the parent directory of the `+mstan` [package](http://www.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html#brfynt_-3) folder to your path.
-Currently, you have to tell the Matlab class Stan lives by editing the file `stan_home.m` in the `+mstan` directory to point to the parent folder of your installation.
+Edit the file `stan_home.m` in the `+mstan` directory to point to the parent folder of your installation.

 ###Optional
 Installing Steve Eddins's [linewrap](http://www.mathworks.com/matlabcentral/fileexchange/9909-line-wrap-a-string) function is useful for dealing with unwrapped messages.
 His [xUnit test framework](http://www.mathworks.com/matlabcentral/fileexchange/22846-matlab-xunit-test-framework) is required if you want to run the unit tests.